-In October, in Canada's Arctic on the shores of Hudson Bay, the world's southernmost populations of polar bears congregate waiting for the bay to freeze.
+In late October and early November, polar bears congregate on the shores of Hudson Bay in Canada’s Arctic, waiting for the bay to freeze.
 Once the ice forms, the bears can reach seals, their favorite prey.
-The port community of Churchill is located on the bears' migration route.
+The port community of Churchill is located on the bears’ migration route.
 Visitors at this time of year have the unique opportunity to view this magnificent animal in its natural habitat, a world-class wildlife experience.

-• Travel by train from Winnipeg to Churchill, 1000 miles north, affording a leisurely view of northern Manitoba with the transition from prairie farmlands to the largest undeveloped boreal forest in the world, to the roadless tundra near Hudson Bay.
-Recalling an earlier era, the train consist includes sleeping cars and dining car serving meals prepared on board.
+- Travel by train from Winnipeg to Churchill, 1000 miles north, affording a leisurely view of northern Manitoba with the transition from prairie farmlands to the largest undeveloped boreal forest in the world, to the roadless tundra near Hudson Bay.
+Recalling an earlier era, the train consist includes sleeping cars, lounge, and dining car serving meals prepared on board.

 Daily Itinerary summary

-Day 6: Encore day of bear watching on the Tundra Buggy.
+- Day 6: Encore day of bear watching on the Tundra Buggy.
 Time for last minute shopping before departing on the train this evening.
 Option: fly back to Winnipeg this evening with accommodation at the Victoria Inn by the airport.
 Inquire for availability and price.